grantpaulson6/nomadic-nests/README.md

 Like Airbnb, Nomadic Nets keeps the layout simple, clean, and minimalist.
 The search field in the navigation bar and a dynamic filter bar allow for quick navigation.
 A toggle on/off option for the map display allows the user to browse the data in either a geographic or data-driven way.

+## Features in Development

+Animation for loading listings